-The director of undergraduate studies, Professor Jack Snyder, oversees the undergraduate program.
-He is available during his office hours.
+The director of undergraduate studies oversees the undergraduate program and is available during office hours.
 While a student's first stop for advising should be the Undergraduate Advising Office, the director of undergraduate studies is available to answer any questions that the undergraduate advisers or the undergraduate coordinator cannot.
-In such a case, the undergraduate coordinator or the advisers would refer students to the director of undergraduate studies.
+In such cases, the undergraduate coordinator and advisers refer students to the director of undergraduate studies.